flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

-**pipes**, terminals, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from your program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" might actually be a pipe.
-Exercise for the reader: which design choices enable this degree of loose coupling?
+**pipes**, terminals, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from your program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" that a file descriptor refers to might actually be a pipe.

+> Exercise for the reader: write a couple paragraphs explaining
+> precisely the design choices that enable this degree of loose
+> coupling.
+How can these choices help us in evaluating and designing
+> frameworks?

 This design is a huge part of UNIX's famed simplicity.
 It's what lets us run this in a shell: